dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 ### Vanilla Backprop

-This is one of the simplest of techniques where measure the relative importance of input features by calculating the gradient of the output decision with respect to those input features.
+This is one of the simplest of techniques where we measure the relative importance of input features by calculating the gradient of the output decision with respect to those input features.
 It simply means that we use the techniques used above like loss function and calculate the gradients of last layer with respect to model input.
 The image will we somewhat indiscernible but it shows us what part of image it focuses on to make the output decision.

 <p align="center">
 <img src='/images/visualize_cnn_files/backprop_dog.png' width="30%"/>